api3dao/operations-deprecated/README.md

 - `active`: If the latest deployment under `/data/apis/{sanitizedApiName}/deployments` is active
 - `airnode`: Airnode address
 - `xpub`: Extended public key of the Airnode wallet
+- `logoPath`: a URL or relative path to a logo for this data provider

 #### OIS — `/data/apis/{sanitizedApiName}/ois`